PedroFGP/Hackintosh/README.md

 ## Inspiration

 While looking for a way to develop for the Mac eco system there are no affordable/customizable products available.
-Apple's politics to tightly integrate their hardware and software does make up for an amazing experience but it does not justify the price nor the the lack of flexibility.
+Apple's politics to tightly integrate their hardware and software do make up for an amazing experience but it does not justify the price nor the the lack of flexibility.

 ## What works